-My work studies how large language models reason, act, refuse unsafe requests, and portray psychological traits.
-I turn these questions into benchmarks, open-source systems, and training techniques for more reliable AI applications.
+My research studies how large language models reason, act as agents, refuse unsafe requests, and portray psychological traits.
+I develop benchmarks, open-source systems, and training/alignment methods to diagnose model failures and build more reliable AI applications.

 Multimodal, tool-using, and collaborative agents for complex, long-horizon tasks.